sergpapa/Art-match/README.md

 ## **Wireframes**

 The wireframes for ArtMatch were produced in [Balsamiq](https://balsamiq.com).
-Inclued below, frames can be found for all distinct pages (home, plans, gallery, contact) in desktop, mobile and tablet view as they were initially envisioned.
+Inclued below, frames can be found for all distinct pages (home, rules, board) in desktop, mobile and tablet view as they were initially envisioned.

 - *Home Page General:*